 The idea is that when you know that more customers or subscribers are cutting ties with your firm, you can work to adjust your marketing strategy or customer service approach.
 “Looking at churn rates by customer segment illuminates which types of customers are at risk and which may require an intervention.
 It’s a nice simple metric that tells us a lot about when and how to interact with customers,” says Avery.

-Marketing managers will typically look at churn rate at a segment level — how many of our 18-25 year old customers left this month, for example.
+Marketing managers will typically look at churn rate at a segment level — how many of our 18-25-year-old customers left this month, for example.
 But sophisticated, data-rich firms are also starting to look at the number on an individual customer level.
-In fact, the rise of big data is making it possible for firms to act more expediently and precisely on churn rates.
-“I’ve seen a lot of firms use churn rate to not only understand what happened in the last period, but also to predict what’s going to happen in the next.”
+The rise of big data is making it possible for firms to act more expediently and precisely on churn rates.
+“I’ve seen a lot of firms use churn rate to not only understand what happened in the last period but also to predict what’s going to happen in the next.”

 Avery points to HubSpot, a Boston-based firm that provides “inbound marketing” software tools to small and medium-sized businesses to attract prospective customers to their websites, as one of the more “sophisticated churn managers”.
-The company’s software is available to customers through the cloud so it is able to track real-time customer usage of its tools and features.
+The company’s software is available to customers through the cloud so it can track real-time customer usage of its tools and features.

 “Churn is really important to their profitability as a software-as-a-service business so the firm takes it seriously.
 When the economy crashed in 2008 and the company’s churn rate shot up, HubSpot delved deep into its churn data to see what it could find out about which customers were more likely to leave and when.